-- 1. Train foodservice employees and all personnel transporting food, on using the procedures in this SOP. - 2.
-Follow state and local health department requirements. - 3.
-As per State and local health department requirements of the 2001 FDA Food Code: - Keep frozen foods frozen during transportation. - Maintain the temperature of refrigerated, potentially hazardous foods at 41°F or below and cooked foods that are transported hot at 135 °F or above. - 4.
+- 1. Train foodservice employees on using the procedures in this SOP. - 2.
+Follow State or local health department requirements. - 3.
+State or local health department requirements are based on the 2013 FDA Food Code: - Keep frozen foods frozen during transportation. - Maintain the temperature of refrigerated, potentially hazardous foods at 41 °F or below and cooked foods that are transported hot at 135 °F or above. - 4.
 Use only food carriers for transporting food approved by the National Sanitation Foundation International or that have otherwise been approved by the state or local health department. - 5.
 Prepare the food carrier before use: - Ensure that all surfaces of the food carrier are clean. - Wash, rinse, and sanitize the interior surfaces. - Ensure that the food carrier is designed to maintain cold food temperatures at 41 °F and hot food temperatures at 135 °F or above. - Place a calibrated stem thermometer in the warmest part of the carrier if used for transporting cold food, or the coolest part of the carrier if used for transporting hot food.
 Refer to the Using and Calibrating Thermometers SOP. - Pre-heat or pre-chill the food carrier according to the manufacturer's recommendations. - 6.
 Store food in containers suitable for transportation.
 Containers should be: - Rigid and sectioned so that foods do not mix - Tightly closed to retain the proper food temperature - Nonporous to avoid leakage - Easy-to-clean or disposable - Approved to hold food

-Transporting Food to Remote Sites (Satellite Kitchens), continued
+Food to Remote Sites, continued Tazewell County Schools Nutrition Department

-- 7. Have approved driver record time and initial transport log at departure time. - 8.
-Place food containers in food carriers and transport the food in clean trucks, if applicable, to remote sites as quickly as possible. - 9.
-Follow Receiving Deliveries SOP when food arrives at remote site.
+- 7. Place food containers in food carriers and transport the food in clean trucks, if applicable, to remote sites as quickly as possible. - 8.
+Employees at receiving site will immediately distribute meals for consumption. - 9.
+Any foods not consumed will be returned to refrigeration or discarded.